Hemorrhoid Relief and Treatments

 - This will help numb the pain and any itching.

-- Try not to take a seat for too long periods of time as this is putting pressure on them.
+- Try not to sit back for too long periods of time as this is putting pressure on them.

 - Try to go for a walk or do something standing up.